Vecchia Gaussian Processes: on probabilistic and statistical properties: Layered norming DAGs

-The name corner comes from the formula $\sum_{h=1}^d [i_h-1]\le l$, meaning the indices of coordinate values, in ascending order with respect to the distance to each $X_i[h]$, is at the corner of the $d$-dimensional grid.
-The shapes and norming constants of some corner sets are given in Figure \ref{fig:norming d=2}.
+The term corner refers to the condition $\sum_{h=1}^d [i_h-1]\le l$, which ensures that the selected coordinate indices, ordered by increasing distance from each $X_i[h]$, lie near the ``corner'' of the $d$-dimensional index grid.
+Examples of the shapes and norming constants of several corner sets are given in Figure \ref{fig:norming d=2} of the supplement.

 Note that the proposed parent sets in \eqref{eq:parent grid} have cardinality ${l+d \choose l}$.
-Furthermore, the corresponding polynomial interpolation is unisolvent and in view of the multivariate divided-difference formula, see Theorem 5 of \cite{neidinger2019multivariate}, has an explicit form.
-Therefore, in view of Lemma \ref{lem:norming def}, each of these parent sets is a norming set.
-Unfortunately, we can not write the norming constant as a simple and explicit function of $d$ and $l$.
-However, there are only a finite number of possible shapes for the corner sets, each possessing a finite norming constant.
-Taking their maximum results in an absolute norming constant over all possible corner sets, providing Condition \ref{cond:norming}.
+Moreover, the corresponding polynomial interpolation problem is unisolvent and by the multivariate divided-difference formula (see Theorem 5 of \cite{neidinger2019multivariate}), admits an explicit representation.
+Consequently, in view of Lemma \ref{lem:norming def}, each of such parent set is a norming set.
+Although the norming constant cannot be written as a simple explicit function of $d$ and $l$, there are only finitely many possible shapes for the corner sets, and each possess a finite norming constant.
+Taking their maximum yields an absolute norming constant that applies uniformly to all possible corner sets, thereby establishing Condition \ref{cond:norming}.